What is a Pension Transfer?

 Final Salary Pension Transfer

-Many companies are offering generous pension transfer values in the current environment thanks to funding pressures.
+Many companies are offering high pension transfer values in the current environment thanks to funding pressures.
 This is designed as an incentive to transfer.
 Another reason for today’s high transfer values is the difficulties with replicating a pension income with an annuity in a low-rate economic climate.

 Why Transfer My Final Salary Pension?